-Christhellas belongs to the group of companies of Michael Vottas’ family.
-The company has been active in Greece since 1962 the year that Mary Pesketzi took on to establish in Greece the French House of Christofle.
-Regarding the circumstances of the time, Pavillon Christofle with Mary Pesketzi managed to conquer the Greek market and won its confidence.
+Christhellas belongs to the group of companies managed by Michael Vottas’s family.
+The company has been established in Greece circa 1962, the year Mary Pesketzi initiated the expansion of the renowned French House of Christofle in Greece.
+Pavillon Christofle, with Mary Pesketzi as a leading figure, managed to conquer the Greek market and inspire confidence among it.

-Her work was continued by her daughter the late Leoni Nissioti-Votta who had the vision to make Pavillion Christofle synonymous to the Art de la Table and which she succeeded in fulfilling, thus attracting customers of a high aesthetic standard.
+Her work was continued by her late daughter, Leoni Nissioti-Votta, who envisioned Pavillion Christofle as the exclusive Art de la Table provider in Greece, a vision that she succeeded in fulfilling, thus attracting audience of high aesthetic standards.

-Today, Christhellas is one of the most successful Greek companies.
-Under the constant supervision and guidance of Michael Vottas, the company owns four luxurious Pavillon Christofle, at the most commercial streets of Athens and other cities.
-Christhellas, has extended its activity by adding two of the largest Houses in the world of the Art de la Table, Bernardaud and St. Louis.
+Today, Christhellas is the most successful luxury house in Greece.
+Under the constant supervision and guidance of Michael Vottas, the company owns four luxurious Pavillon Christofle branches, some of which are located on the most commercially active streets of Athens.
+Christhellas expanded its operations, through the official distribution of two of the largest luxury Houses in the world of the Art de la Table, Bernardaud and Saint-Louis.

-The company was founded by Charles Christofle in 1830 and managed to expand to the forthcoming generations and dominate in the international market.
-The Christofle silver managed to grace the tables of Napoleon, ministers and ambassadors, princes and maharajas as well as the middle class.
-Since its creation the company is a witness and participant of taste and customs as well as different styles from Art Nouveau and Art Deco to the most contemporary trends of the minimalism.
+The company was founded by Charles Christofle in 1830 and its legacy has, ever since, been passed on to the next generations, thus dominating the international market of luxury goods.
+The trademark Christofle silver managed to grace both the tables of Napoleon and the luxurious feasts hosted by ministers and ambassadors, princes and maharajahs, as much as representatives of the middle class.
+Since its inception, the company has established itself as a pioneer of high-end design that elevates different decoration styles, varying from Art Nouveau and Art Deco, to the most modern trends of contemporary art and minimalism.